Hatha Yoga Guide: Science, Benefits and Insights

 Angamardana – Mastering Your Limbs

-Angamardana is a a unique system of yoga offered at Isha that strengthens both the physical and energy system.
+Angamardana is a unique system of yoga offered at Isha that strengthens both the physical and energy system.

 Upayoga – Understanding Your Body